lightswitch05/hosts/.github/ISSUE_TEMPLATE.md

 **False positive?**

 Prove it.
 Do your research.
 I spend a lot of time working on this list, if you think you've found an issue, put the effort into it to prove it to me.
 Give me links to verify.
 I added the domain to the list, so I think it should be blocked.
 The burden of proof is on you.
+Please review these common issues before opening a ticket: https://github.com/lightswitch05/hosts#common-issues

 **New domains to block?**